Quantum Skyrmion Lattices in Heisenberg Ferromagnets: APPENDIX B: Mapping from 2D to 1D

-On-site contributions remain local, nearest neighbor interactions along the major axis remain short ranged, but the interactions along $\hat{\bm a}_1$ are attributed an extended range $|f(\bm r) - f({\bm r}\pm\hat{\bm a}_1)| = L_2$.
-This results in a growth of the dimension of the Hamiltonian matrix product operator $M_H\propto L_2$, and the total numerical cost of the DMRG scales as $\sim L_1(L_2M)^3$.
-Note that the choice of our mapping preserves locality of the interaction along one direction.
+As a result, the lattice Hamiltonian $\hat H = \sum_{\langle\bm r, \bm r'\rangle}\hat H_{\bm r,\bm r'} + \sum_{\bm r}\hat H_{\bm r}$ is mapped to a chain Hamiltonian $\hat H = \sum_{\langle\bm r, \bm r'\rangle}\hat H_{f(\bm r),f({\bm r}')} + \sum_{\bm r}\hat H_{f(\bm r)}$.
+To simplify the remaining discussion, we now assume square or rhomboid boundary conditions (see \cref{fig:mps_order}), and $1<n_i<L_i$, such that $l(n)=L_2$.
+On-site contributions remain local, nearest-neighbor interactions along the major axis remain short ranged, but the interactions along the ${\bm a}_1$ axis now have an extended range $|f(\bm r) - f({\bm r}\pm{\bm a}_1)| = L_2$.
+This results in a growth of the dimension of the Hamiltonian matrix product operator $M_H\propto L_2$.
+To obtain reasonable computation times for large skyrmion lattice systems, one must therefore restrict the bond dimension $M$ to significantly smaller values.
+For the largest quantum skyrmion lattice system we present in \cref{fig:lattices}, we plot the converged results of $M=128$.
+Note that the choice of our mapping preserves the locality of the interaction in one direction.
 In an attempt to remove this bias, we checked the resulting MPS quality for a different mapping, starting at the central spin-$1/2$ site and ordered radially outward (spiral ordering).
 Using the spiral ordering, we can confirm using the von Neumann entropy that the outer rim of the skyrmion is strongly entangled with its environment, a conclusion we had also reached based on the concurrence.

-Compared to the other proposition, the spiral mapping results in a higher variational energy, likely the result of the inhomogeneous entanglement distribution (see \cref{fig:zigzag_vs_spiral}).
-Since entanglement can be created by nonlocal transformations, it is known that certain mappings are beneficial compared to others, which can be utilized to obtain a substantial improvement of the overall simulation quality~\cite{Cataldi2021}.
+Compared to the other proposition, the spiral mapping results in higher variational energy, likely the result of the inhomogeneous entanglement distribution (see \cref{fig:zigzag_vs_spiral}).
+Since entanglement can be created by non-local transformations, it is known that certain mappings from 2D to 1D are beneficial compared to others, which can be utilized to obtain a substantial improvement of the overall simulation quality~\cite{Cataldi2021}.
 For the results presented in the main text, we consistently use the zigzag order.
-Our DMRG code is based on the Julia package iTensors~\cite{itensors}, and we published a condensed version (missing some technical details discussed in this section) on GitHub~\cite{Haller2021}.

-{\bf Acknowledgements} The authors acknowledge financial support from the National Research Fund of Luxembourg (FNR) under the following grants: ATTRACT A14/MS/7556175/MoMeSys, CORE C20/MS/14764976/TopRel, and CORE SANS4NCC.
-This research was supported in part by the National Science Foundation under Grant No.~NSF PHY-1748958.

-{\bf Author contributions} T.~L.~Schmidt, A.~Michels and S.~Groenendijk developed the project idea.
-The ED and MPS calculations were carried out by A.~Haller.
-NetKet~\cite{netket32021} simulations were performed by A.~Habibi.
-The manuscript and the supplement were written by A.~Haller, A.~Michels and T.~L.~Schmidt.
-All the authors contributed to the analysis and interpretation of the results.
+The phase diagram presented in \cref{fig:phase_diagram} is entirely unaffected by this choice.